Before your procedure, your anaesthetist will talk with you and examine you. He or she will want to know:

 Pay particular attention to instructions on blood-thinning medications:

-Before the Surgery: Your anaesthetist will insert an intravenous needle (I.V.) to administer certain required fluids and medications.
+Before the Surgery: The anaesthetist will insert an intravenous needle (I.V.) to administer certain required fluids and medications.
 Various monitoring devices will be attached to you to monitor your vital signs and your body’s reaction to anaesthesia and surgery.

-After Surgery: When surgery is complete, your anaesthetist will reverse the anaesthesia, allowing you to become conscious again.
+After Surgery: When surgery is complete, the anaesthetist will reverse the anaesthesia, allowing you to become conscious again.
 Your condition will be carefully monitored to ensure your recovery is as smooth and pain-free as possible.

-Should you have any pain, you will receive medication to control it – Your anaesthetist is a specialist in the control of post-operative pain, and your surgeon may ask him or her to look after your pain.
+Should you have any pain, you will receive medication to control it – The anaesthetist is a specialist in the control of post-operative pain, and your surgeon may ask him or her to look after your pain.

 Some temporary effects you may encounter include dizziness, drowsiness, dry or sore throat, sore muscles and nausea or vomiting.
 These will soon pass, but it is important that you do not drive or operate machinery for at least 24 hours.